NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Options

+- **`--configfile`**

+  The NuGet configuration file.
+If specified, only the settings from this file will be used.
+If not specified, the hierarchy of configuration files from the current directory will be used.
+For more information, see [Common NuGet Configurations](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior).

+- **`-p|--password`**

+  Password to be used when connecting to an authenticated source.

 - **`-s|--source`**

   Path to the package source.

+- **`--store-password-in-clear-text`**

+  Enables storing portable package source credentials by disabling password encryption.

 - **`-u|--username`**

   Username to be used when connecting to an authenticated source.

-- **`-p|--password`**

-  Password to be used when connecting to an authenticated source.

-- **`--store-password-in-clear-text`**

-  Enables storing portable package source credentials by disabling password encryption.

 - **`--valid-authentication-types`**

   Comma-separated list of valid authentication types for this source.
-By default, all authentication types are valid.
-Example: basic,negotiate

-- **`--configfile`**

-  The NuGet configuration file.
-If specified, only the settings from this file will be used.
-If not specified, the hierarchy of configuration files from the current directory will be used.
-For more information, see [Common NuGet Configurations](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior).
+Set this to basic if the server advertises NTLM or Negotiate and your credentials must be sent using the Basic mechanism, for instance when using a PAT with on-premises Azure DevOps Server.
+Other valid values include negotiate, kerberos, ntlm, and digest, but these values are unlikely to be useful.

 ## Examples